Olin H. Landreth Professor of Engineering

 Distinguished Member of the Technical Staff, Sandia National Laboratories, 1990-1999.

 Daniel M. Fleetwood received his B. S., M. S., and Ph.
 D. degrees in Physics from Purdue University in 1980, 1981, and 1984.
 Dan joined Sandia National Laboratories in Albuquerque, New Mexico, in 1984, and was named a Distinguished Member of the Technical Staff in the Radiation Technology and Assurance Department in 1990.
 In 1999 he accepted a position as Professor of Electrical Engineering at Vanderbilt University in Nashville, Tennessee.
-In 2000, he was also named a Professor of Physics, in 2001 he was appointed Associate Dean for Research of the Vanderbilt School of Engineering, and in 2003 he was named Chair of the Electrical Engineering and Computer Science Department.
-Dan is the author of more than 500 publications on radiation effects in microelectronics, 11 of which have been recognized with Outstanding Paper Awards.
-These papers have been cited more than 18,000 times (citation h factor = 76, Google Scholar).
+In 2000, he was also named a Professor of Physics, in 2001 he was appointed Associate Dean for Research of the Vanderbilt School of Engineering, and from 2003-2020 he was Chair of the Electrical Engineering and Computer Science Department.
+Dan is the author of more than 500 publications on radiation effects in microelectronics, 12 of which have been recognized with Outstanding Paper Awards.
+These papers have been cited more than 25,000 times (citation h factor = 87, Google Scholar).
 In 2009, he received the IEEE Nuclear and Plasma Sciences Society’s Merit Award, which is the society’s highest individual technical honor.
 He currently serves as Senior Editor, Radiation Effects, for the IEEE Transactions on Nuclear Science, and Distinguished Lecturers Chair for the IEEE Nuclear and Plasma Sciences Society.
-Dan is a Fellow of both the Institute for Electrical and Electronics Engineers and The American Physical Society, the American Association for the Advancement of Science, and a member of ASEE, Phi Beta Kappa, and Sigma Pi Sigma.
+Dan is a Fellow of the Institute for Electrical and Electronics Engineers, The American Physical Society, the American Association for the Advancement of Science, and a member of ASEE, Phi Beta Kappa, and Sigma Pi Sigma.